sahandnayebaziz/dev-blog-posts/posts/24-11-18 Swift Syntax.md

 ![Designers and developers use DetailsPro to create simple designs like the one seen here and often export or copy code straight into Xcode.](https://assets.sahandnayebaziz.org/swift-syntax/end-goal.jpg)

 Users create SwiftUI designs in DetailsPro by arranging and styling SwiftUI views to their liking.
 At any point, they can copy the SwiftUI code that represents their design.
-My end goal was to dispay this code in DetailsPro with the same light and dark color schemes as Xcode.
+My end goal was to display this code in DetailsPro with the same light and dark color schemes as Xcode.
 Ideally, I wanted a solution that was native Swift, reliable, and worked instantly.
 It also has to work on iOS, macOS, and visionOS where the DetailsPro editor runs.

 Enter: swift-syntax.